 From Port Elizabeth to Durban, this tour takes us through Addo Elephant National Park, to Eastern Cape beaches and through the mountainous pony trekking country of Lesotho.
 There are few national parks that can offer you an elephant viewing experience like Addo can, the herds are vast.
-At Cintsa, relax next to the river or explore the windswept beaches before heading to Lesotho – one of the highest countries in the world at 1000m above sea level.
+We visit Graaff Reinet, the fourth oldest town in the country and head to Lesotho – one of the highest countries in the world at 1000m above sea level.
 On our way to Durban we visit the craggy peaks of the Drakensberg Mountains and take a guided hike through the world heritage site.

 Pre & Post Tour Accommodation

 Nomad can book accommodation before and after your tour.

 Airport Transfer Available Kings Beach Hotel Tsogo Sun